n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-01-26-into-the-deep.md

 ## Encouraging

 I knew when I started down this path it wouldn’t be easy, encouraged, by the knowledge that I obtain.
 Some of you may know that I started back into school recently, and that decision led me into a fantastic “Cyber Club”.
-I’ve been learning a lot from everyone, and figured it was a good time to start documenting my education further with this site.
+I’ve been learning a lot from everyone, and figured it was a good time to start documenting my education further.

 ## Life